BSc. Zoology, University of Ibadan

 Payments Transformation & Strategy, PwC, South Africa

 Lucia is a strategy consultant by profession, and wanted to continue her professional development with an MBA qualification.
-However with personal and work pressures a full-time MBA course wasn't an option.
+However with personal and work pressures a full-time MBA programme wasn't an option.
 Lucia was keen on a more blended format which would fit around her life, but without compromising on quality of learning or experience.
-The Imperial Global MBA offered her that chance.
+The Imperial Global Online MBA offered her that chance.

 Your time at Imperial College Business School